rai-gaurav/perl-toolkit/uwsgi((PSGI)/uwsgi(PSGI).md

         Perl-
             uwsgi_psgi --socket :8080 --protocol=http --psgi script/my_app

-    3. You can create a config file with all the parameters and pass that file to uwsgi
+    3. You can create a config file with all the parameters and pass that file to uwsgi (see uwsgi.conf for example)

     4. web server(Apache, nginx) changes needed-